joshbuchea/amazon-affiliate-link-localizer/readme.txt

 = 1.7.1 =
 Added workaround for sites with poorly formed URL rewrites which prevents some links from changing

+= 1.7.2 =
+* Fixed bug that meant that some local sites weren't being redirected to if an ID wasn't supplied for it.

 == Frequently Asked Questions ==